How to Setup 2-Factor Authentication on Apple ID for Extra Security

 You can enable Two Factor Authentication from iCloud, iOS, or Mac OS X through the iCloud settings section.
 In this walkthrough we’re demonstrating setting up Two Factor Authentication from an iPhone with iOS iCloud settings:

-- Open the “Settings” app on the iPhone and go to “iCloud” section, and then tap on the Apple ID to access settings for the account
+- Open the “Settings” app on the iPhone, or iPad, and tap on your name to access the “iCloud” section, and then tap on the Apple ID to access settings for the account

 - Choose “Password & Security”, then scroll down to tap on “Set Up Two-Factor Authentication”, then tap on “Continue” to begin the setup process